Petrosz007/msc-thesis/chapters/introduction.typ

 After this, I had a user-friendly DSL for writing specifications in, but one challenge was, that the original GPT algorithm was only detailed for conjunctive forms.
 Disjunctions are an essential part of requirements and programming, so I wanted to research how I could make disjunctions work with GPT.
 In @or-to-ands, I detail this procedure.
 This is a great lift for GPT, as now the test designers don't have to think about how to bring conjunctive forms to disjunctive forms, because my program would handle that automatically.
 It not only saves time, but reduces the risk of human error.

 After that, I've researched how the number of test cases can be reduced in an algorithmic way.
 In @graph-reduction, I detail how I abstracted this problem to be about graph reduction and what different graph reduction algorithms I came up with.
-Graph reduction is an essential part of GPT, because it reduces the number of test cases needed to test the same behaviour by orders of magnitude.
+Graph reduction is an essential part of GPT, because it reduces the number of test cases needed to test the same behavior by orders of magnitude.
 This was also a pretty hard procedure to do manually for GPT, so automation can save even more time for the test designers.

 In @validation, I'll validate that my implementation is correct and generates the test cases outlined in the book.
 This section also provides examples about how GPT works and what errors it can catch.